Information Content of Systems as a Physical Principle

-Second, we want to refer to the fundamental question: what are properties of a {\it single} physical system, if we treat it as an information carrier?
-This question is strictly related to the vastly developed field aiming at reconstructing quantum theory from information properties of the system \cite{Weizsacker,Zeilinger,Brukner_Zeilinger,Dakic_Brukner,qm_deriv_1} (cf. \cite{Griffiths1}).
-However, in contrast to those approaches, our goal is to find a criterion for physical theories which involves quantitative rather than qualitative (logical) constraints.
-The third issue that we want to be present in our approach, is to include the phenomenon of Heisenberg {\it uncertainty} as a basic ingredient of the proposed principle.
-So far the role of the uncertainty for information principles was to provide constraints for correlations of bipartite systems \cite{uncert_nonloc,SW_relaxed_uncertainty}.
-Yet, uncertainty appears already on the level of single system, and therefore we would like to employ it on this elementary level.
+However, in difference to those approaches, our goal is to find a criterion for physical theories which involves quantitative rather than qualitative (i.e.logical) constraints.
+Furthermore, in contrast to the previous information principles based on composite system here we define and study a principle that refers to a {\it single} system and represents a sort of uncertainty principle.

-Here we propose a principle that possesses the three desired features: it excludes essentially hidden variable theories, refers to a single system and represents an uncertainty principle.
-Namely we provide a constraint that ties together (i) the amount of {\it non-redundant information} which can be extracted from the system by the set of observables and (ii) systems' informational content understood in terms of maximal number of bits that may be encoded in the system in perfectly decodable way.
+To this end we propose a constraint that ties together (i) the amount of {\it non-redundant information} which can be extracted from the system by the set of observables and (ii) systems' informational content understood in terms of maximal number of bits that may be encoded in the system in perfectly decodable way.